Yehonatal/Project-csv-tool/README.md

 lol i know it's Bourne ( "born" just sound 🤌🏾)

-The CSV Data Analysis Tool is a shell script to help a friend :)
+The CSV Data Analysis Tool is a shell script program to help a friend :)

 ## Installing Whiptail